sourcegraph/about/blogposts/2021/continuous_delivery.md

 A key aspect of continuous deployment and delivery that’s just as available to on-prem and self-hosted environments as SaaS is automation and testing.
 Even if you release once a month, manual work should still be seen as a nuisance to reduce or eliminate.
 Without automation, you’re reliant on the heroics of individual engineers, which isn’t scalable.

 The process of introducing automation is an investment with a high upfront cost and higher sum of returns.
-At Sourcegraph, in 2019, it took a person an entire week or two to handle a release; now, thanks to our [developer experience team](https://handbook.sourcegraph.com/engineering/enablement/dev-experience), automation takes care of it in just a few hours.
+At Sourcegraph, in 2019, it took a person an entire week or two to handle a release; thanks to what was then called the Distribution team (and has since split into Delivery and Developer Experience), automation takes care of it in just a few hours.

 Automation, however, has its limitations.
 As Fitz writes in his essay on continuous deployment, “no automated tests are as brutal, random, malicious, ignorant or aggressive as the sum of all your users will be.”